 Similar to Advance Wars units that are attacked are given a small window to counter attack although with reduced units and damage which results in Great Big War Game favouring the aggressor in most situations.
 It is still a fine balance to achieve though with the campaign level designs encouraging players to leverage terrain, height and key choke points to pressure the enemy while advancing forward to your objective.

 While in total Great Big War Game offers around two dozen units across land, air and sea the game regularly leans on its core units with certain units often being underutilised across the campaign.
 This is compounded in particular from the battle points upgrade system which allows you to improve your unit overall strength which has the advantage of offering some progression although the negative of narrowing your number of viable troops further.
 A further complication in this regard is the in app purchases on the mobile game version which is on top of the initial game purchase and locks some troops behind an unnecessary paywall.

 On the other hand though the skirmish and multiplayer modes open up unlocked unit choice more broadly and allow even the niche units to see a bit more playtime although the age of the game and the small community does not make multiplayer opponents a guarantee.
 Regardless Great Big War Game is still a fantastic light strategy game that doesn’t take itself too seriously while still offering strategy gameplay at heart.

 - Cross platform action and multiplayer with options for mobile and Windows.

 - Vast number of maps across campaign, skirmish and multiplayer with their own terrain considerations.

-- Large number of units that you can use and upgrade.
+- Large number of units that you can use and upgrade with battle points.